Yusuff2560/te.ai/README.md

 > 🚨 Stay tuned for the upcoming release of **Te.AI v2.0**, which will redefine personal AI interaction.

 ---
+## 📜 License
+This project is licensed under the MIT License.
+See `LICENSE` file for details.

 ## 🚀 Features